 For those who already have a doctor to prescribe TriMix, they can simply download and fill out our online prescription form.
 Then, fax it from the physician’s office to Olympia Pharmacy at (888) 766-4894.
 Our team then takes the payment and ships the medication directly to the patient.

 For those without a doctor to write a prescription or for those who would prefer to order their medication without involving their doctor, a telemedicine option is available.
-Patients can complete our online telemedicine questionnaire.
+Patients can complete our simple online form.

 Once it’s submitted, our scheduling staff will be in contact to set up an evaluation over the phone with a licensed telemedicine physician to discuss any possible TriMix injection side effects.
 The fee for this option is $75 and is separate from the cost of the medication itself.
 Learn more and get started here.

 Administering the TriMix Injections